 - Those with foundation support (for example CCFA, AASLD, ASGE, AGA, etc.)

-Membership will be reviewed by the Internal Executive Committee of the Washington University Digestive Disease Core with final approval by the Director and Associate Director.
+Membership will be reviewed by the Internal Executive Committee of the Washington University Digestive Diseases Research Core with final approval by the Director and Associate Director.
 The membership roster will be reviewed annually by the Internal Executive Committee to insure that membership categories remain appropriate.

 - Full members will have priority use of shared resources and services, including member discounts where appropriate.